valguss/CommerceTools-Presentation/PITCHME.md

 ---
 ## Why the move?
 - 1M+ products
-- Indexers where not coping with the updates (hours instead of minutes)
+- Indexers were not coping with the updates (hours instead of minutes)
 - Multi channel.
 They were using Magmi CSV import/Export
 - Need stock updates similar to C+B
 ---